chemosim-lab/ProLIF-paper/README.md

   re-running the calculations)
 - **Data**
   - `*.xlsx`: the annotated sequences of proteins, as downloaded from GPCRdb
-  - `3sn6.pqr`: PQR file downloaded from the PDB2PQR webserver
+  - `*.pqr`: PQR files downloaded from the PDB2PQR webserver
 - **Figures**
-  All figures and interactive plots shown in the paper
+  All figures and interactive plots generated during the analysis

 ## Instructions
 ---